(Not a Photography Article!)

 Do the pines reduce rains or dry out the grounds?

 One factor that is needed for good rains is the moisture that leaves perspire out.
 Pines have thin leaves (the needles) and so they do not perspire as much as broad-leaved oaks.
 So the rains in forests of exclusive pines are less.
 But then, these conifers release a chemical (terpenes) in the air that causes the moisture to precipitate… rain!
-So, if you live in the hills and are worried about rains, plant more broad-leaved trees between the pines and wait for the magic to happen.
+So, if you live in the hills and are worried about lack of rains, plant more broad-leaved trees between the pines and wait for the magic to happen.
 Pines along with other broad-leaved trees make the forest a magnet for rains.

 And yes, their roots grow deep down and the pines do seem to dry out the soils.
 The deciduous trees on the other hand seem to bring the water to upper soil levels.